joelek/multipass/readme.md

 ## Roadmap

-* Undo all actions on caught interrupt signal.
+* Undo all actions on caught interrupt signals.
 * Implement RSA-PSS signatures.
 * Improve schema for PKCS10 module.
 * Write a class-based implementation for ASN1 handling.